Encouragement to do original research

 The basic instruction to realize Gyan is simple.
-Only one word is required: Pashya (which means "see") Maharishi Mahesh Yogi explained this July 2007 in a lecture.
-A few month before Maharishi Mahesh Yogi departed from this world he emphasized the necessity of further research into Apaurusheya Bhashya: "Gyan Shakti - the power of complete knowledge - to be fully 100% awake what is needed remaining is the intellectual understanding, and I want to devote my time to that.
+Only one word is required: Pashya (which means "see") Maharishi Mahesh Yogi explained this July 2007 in a lecture in which he emphasized the necessity of further research into Apaurusheya Bhashya: "Gyan Shakti - the power of complete knowledge - to be fully 100% awake what is needed remaining is the intellectual understanding, and I want to devote my time to that.
 And that, in simple words, is bringing out the commentary of the Veda.
 I have not yet spelled out in complete clarity, from A to Z, the flow of the Veda in terms of the flow of eight Prakrit's:" Maharishi Mahesh Yogi, November 2007

 Research by Robin M. Bradshaw